rimalsparsha/task_management/README.md

 DB_PORT="5432"

-4. Build and Run the Application with Docker Compose
+4. Build and Run the Application with Docker Compose:

 docker-compose up --build

-5. Running Tests Directly
+5. Running Tests Directly:

 python manage.py test

-6. Running Tests with Docker Compose
+6. Running Tests with Docker Compose :

 The test suite runs automatically when starting the application with Docker Compose.